-Significant genotypic differences were observed for FHB rating in the 2021 and 2022 nurseries, the period covered by this grant.
-Unfortunately we were so shorthanded in 2021 that we did not have the personnel to thresh FDK samples and send for DON, so the only data we had in 2021 was FHB rating plus genomic predictions.
-We plan to estimate FDK and DON in the 2022 nurseries.
+Significant genotypic differences were observed for FHB rating in the period covered by this grant.
+Last year we had moderate pressure in the disease nursery and there was sufficient variation in DON levels that we could omit some lines from further testing.
+We plan to estimate FDK and DON in the 2023 nurseries as time allows.